arnoldkenaci/diabetes-analysis/README.md

 ## 🔄 Development Workflow

-1. Create a new branch for your feature
+1. Create a new branch for your feature.
-2. Make your changes
+2. Make your changes.
-3. Write/update tests
+3. Write/update tests.
-4. Submit a pull request
+4. Submit a pull request.

 ## 📝 Project Structure